COGS18/COGS18.github.io/_sources/projects/overview.md

 Note that not all of these files / sections are mandatory, and they do not have to use the names specified here - file names can be whatever you want, as long as the organization is clear and what kind of thing each file is is clear. **You must include, at minimum, a Jupyter notebook, and some part of your code should be organized into a module, with a test file**.
 The scripts section is optional, and should be included if it makes sense to organize your function into an executable script.
 The requirements text file (optional) should list any modules you use in your project that are not included in the anaconda distribution.

-##### *How to create a zip file*

-First, make sure everything is organized into a folder, as you want it.
-Then:

-- On Mac: right-click on the folder, and click 'Compress'.
-- On Windows: right-click on the folder, go to 'Send To' and select 'Compressed (zipped) folder'.

-In both cases, this will create a zip file, with the name 'FolderName.zip'.

-You can upload this file to Canvas as your project submission.

 ### Grading Rubric